-Share the question: How do waves shape beaches?
+- 1. Share the following question with students: How do waves shape beaches?
 You may write it up on the whiteboard or have students add it to their science notebook.
-Give students time to write their initial thoughts down or discuss with a partner.
+Give students time to write their initial thoughts down or discuss with a partner. - 2.
+Engage students interest about beaches and sand.

-2. ENGAGE STUDENTS INTEREST ABOUT BEACHES AND SAND.
 Discuss beaches with students.
 Who has visited a beach before?
 What is a beach made of?
 Does a beach look the same all year?
 Why or why not?
 Are all beaches the same?
 What moves the sand? (wind and water)

-Part One: Sand Grain Sizes
+Part 2: Sand Grain Sizes